-Dr. Scott Collins, Chief Technology Officer and VP of Research and Development at TeVido BioDevices, is an accomplished leader with 23 years expertise spanning engineering, the life sciences, biodevices, corporate strategy, operations, design, and consulting including 14 years of proven leadership experience spanning all aspects of forming, growing and selling a technology company.
+Dr. Scott Collins, Chief Technology Officer and President of Research and Development at TeVido BioDevices, is an accomplished leader with 23 years expertise spanning engineering, the life sciences, biodevices, corporate strategy, operations, design, and consulting including 14 years of proven leadership experience spanning all aspects of forming, growing and selling a technology company.

 At Arrhythmia Research Technology he led internal engineering development and designed a biological data acquisition system that analyzed electrophysiological signals in real time.
 The system was launched and used by cardiologists in the research market.
 Next, Collins designed a portable acquisition system that spanned the research and clinical markets, providing a way for clinicians to move their research to the bedside quicker in a way similar to what later became the iPhone / apps store in the consumer market.